quobyte/kubernetes/operator/README.md

 cd src/operator
 CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o operator .
 ```
+If you're building for the first time after clone run ``glide install --strip-vendor`` to get the dependencies.

 3. To run operator outside cluster (skip to 4 to run operator inside cluster)
 ```